by Eva Rivers

 Colin left for the City Library to the sound of Deirdre humming a lullaby.

 If anyone had bothered to ask Deirdre what she did all day she would have counted off on her cuticle-chewed fingers all sorts of nursery activities.
-There was a time she’d tell Colin everything.
+There was a time she’d share it all with Colin.
 Until, that is, he began responding with, ‘What, that took the whole day?’ or ‘Couldn’t you have got dressed?’ or ‘Why are these toys all over the floor?’
+He hadn’t always complained so much.
+Not even when she’d insisted on getting married before Joey showed.

-The nursery, actually the cramped box room, had become her refuge.
-They’d hung the Old-MacDonald-had-a-farm wallpaper together, just in time for Joey’s birth.
+Deirdre heard Joey whimpering and took the bottle to the nursery, actually a cramped box room.
+She and Colin had hung Old-MacDonald-had-a-farm wallpaper just in time for Joey’s birth.
 A month later Colin said Old Mac looked weird and that if he didn’t have ulterior motives, then the designer certainly had.
-Now Colin rarely went in.
-Deirdre heard Joey whimpering and began her routine.
+Now Colin rarely came in.

-In the bathroom she looked at her bloodless reflection and shuddered.
-She was twisting her hair, this way and that, when a thud startled her.
-A cry shrilled through the air.
-Deirdre dashed back and felt the cat’s spiked fur against her leg as it bolted past.
-Joey was on the floor, a tub of cream beside him.
-She felt his body and then, one by one, his limbs.
+In the bathroom she caught her bloodless reflection in the mirror and shuddered.
+She pinched her cheeks and checked her tongue.
+And just when she’d managed to scrape her greasy hair into a knot, a thud distracted her and a cry shrilled through the air.
+She dashed back and felt the cat’s spiked fur against her leg as it bolted past.
+Joey was on the floor.
+She cleared the debris that had also fallen off the table and felt his body.
+Then, one by one, his limbs.
 Nothing seemed broken.
-She moved her fingers over his soft skull and found an angry swelling.
+Next she gently moved her fingers over his soft skull and found an angry swelling.
 Her head throbbed with the sound of Joey’s crimson-faced wailing.
 She wrapped him in a blanket that smelled faintly of silky hair and sour milk, crouched in a corner and put the bottle to his mouth.
 Soon she was thinking about Colin’s suggestion.

-A fine rain drifted over the High Street as Deirdre snaked the pram through a parade of umbrellas.
-Ahead Liz Miller from the mother-and-baby group waved and swung her buggy across the road.
-Deirdre’s shoulders sagged.
-Liz was the type who could get her children to eat, sleep and excrete in unison.
+A fine rain drifted over the High Street as Deirdre snaked her way through a parade of umbrellas.
+A woman coming from the opposite direction waved and swung her buggy towards her.
+Deirdre groaned.
+It was Liz Miller from the mother-and-baby group.
+The type who could get her children to eat, sleep and excrete in unison.
+The type who could get on your nerves.

 ‘Can I see?’ she said nose-diving into the hooded pram.